 Just because you don’t know how to code doesn’t mean you can’t prototype.
 Low-fidelity prototypes won’t require any kind of code, as they are hand-drawn.
 Otherwise, there are plenty of prototyping tools to use.
 You also could just get someone else to do it for you.

-If you’re considering software prototyping and would like to discuss your ideas and viability?
-Book a free consultation today.
 You can also find more insight into the world of software prototyping on our blog.Tags: prototyping, software, software development, software prototype, software prototyping, testing